Skip to main content

 Fixing Vulnerabilities

-The process for fixing vulnerabilities depends on their source.
+The remediation flow depends on the vulnerability source.
 For example:

 1. External Scanners (Checkmarx, Dependency Track, Fortify, SonarCloud, SonarQube): The vulnerability must be recognized as fixed by the scanner.
 On the next synchronization, the status will change to "Fixed" on the platform;